 Why a cattle shortage is closing profitable-looking plants

 The logic looks backwards at first.
-Beef prices are high, but a processor makes its money on the gap between what it pays for cattle and what it sells the meat for, and that gap has collapsed.
+Beef prices are high, but a processor makes its money on the gap between what it pays for cattle and what it sells the meat for.

 Closing the weakest sites is the response.
-By concentrating slaughter in its most efficient plants, JBS aims to lift utilisation and defend margins until the herd recovers.
+By concentrating slaughter in its most efficient plants, JBS aims to lift use and defend margins until the herd recovers.

 A slow road back for the US herd

 The shortage will not ease quickly.
-Rebuilding a cattle herd takes years, because ranchers must hold back females to breed rather than sell them, tightening supply further in the short term.
+Rebuilding a cattle herd takes years, because ranchers must hold back females to breed rather than sell them, which tightens supply further in the short term.

 The wider signal is one of discipline.
-A market leader willingly cutting capacity suggests the industry is prepared to swallow short-term pain to bring supply and demand back toward balance.
+A market leader willingly cutting capacity suggests the industry will swallow short-term pain to bring supply and demand back toward balance.

 Why does a cattle shortage hurt if beef prices are high?